Home security basics: How to think like a burglar

 Generally, they dress in cheap clothes and trainers, which they dispose of after the robbery.
 Also with socks or gloves covering the hands, there’s no fingerprint to identify them later.

 One final shocking stat is that 1 in 4 of all victims, experience another break in within the next year.
+If these facts don’t convince you to add some home security basics to your property, then we don’t know what will.

 Door and windows